 In addition, you will be subject to mandatory fines.

-Protecting Your Rights and Freedoms in a Marijuana Crime Case
+Protecting Your Rights and Freedoms in an Arizona Marijuana Crime Case

 After an arrest for a marijuana crime, you may feel that your case has already been decided.
 You are innocent until proven guilty but may be treated like a felon.
 It is imperative that you retain the services of a criminal attorney to protect your rights.

 Exercise your right to remain silent and contact our firm before your case progresses any further.
 The sooner we get involved, the better.
 Many cases may be resolved before going to trial.
-Our attorneys at Oliverson & Huss Law have the knowledge and experience necessary to aggressively represent you and work toward a favorable result for you!
+Our Arizona marijuana lawyers at Oliverson & Huss Law have the knowledge and experience necessary to aggressively represent you and work toward a favorable result for you!

-Contact us today to get an experienced and aggressive drug attorney on your side!
+Contact us today to get an experienced and aggressive Arizona marijuana attorney on your side!
 Call us at (480) 351-2228 for a free initial case consultation.

 Over 40 Years of Collective Experience

 Over the length of their careers, the attorneys at Oliverson & Huss have helped thousands of people successfully fight their criminal charges.